Developers

 Your Data, Every Way We Can

-and by an AI answering questions.
+“Every artist deserves to be found — by a person scrolling at midnight, by a search engine indexing the web, and by an AI answering questions.
 Our APIs make that possible.”

 — The Music United team